toninoes/github-actions-terraform/README.md

 ![alt text](images/infracost-comment.png "Infracost Comment Image")

-Also, you can use locally in [pre-commit](https://github.com/antonbabenko/pre-commit-terraform#infracost_breakdown) and add infrasec hook, with costs checks, and for example with this configuration:
+Also, you can use locally in [pre-commit](https://github.com/antonbabenko/pre-commit-terraform#infracost_breakdown) and add infracost hook, with costs checks, and for example with this configuration:

 ```yaml
     - id: infracost_breakdown